nissay87/mysqlserverscripts/README.md

-# mysqlserverscripts
+# My SQL Server Scripts
-Some MSSQL Server Scripts,
+Some MSSQL Server scripts which meight usefull are shared here ,